MangeshAru/Recursion/README.md

 6. Linked List Operation

 Cons:
-Extra stack memory usage
+1. Extra stack memory usage
-Risk of stackOverflowError
+2. Risk of stackOverflowError

 When to use Recursion:
-1.problem can be broken into multiple identical subproblems 2.Depth is manageble
+1. problem can be broken into multiple identical subproblems
+2. Depth is manageble
-3.Trees/Graph involved
+3. Trees/Graph involved

 Patterns:
-1.Linear Recursion
+1. Linear Recursion
 Functions makes one recursive call.

 Template: